-

 GBT Observer Alert

-The Green Bank Observatory is in the process of upgrading to Red Hat 8 (RH8).
-During this transition phase, observations need to be done with the current Red Hat 7 machine Titania.
+The Green Bank Observatory has finished the process of upgrading to Red Hat 8 (RH8).
+Observations can again be done with either machine Ariel or Titania!

 Computing Machines